 The Healing Arts Team is honored to create a peaceful and safe atmosphere for physical and emotional healing, and deep relaxation.
 Our licensed massage therapists bring a focused, compassionate awareness to their work.
 We offer various bodywork modalities and may combine techniques to assist you in your goals.

 Reservations can be made any time up to four weeks in advance of your visit by calling our office at 503.854.3320.
-Massage/bodywork sessions are 90 minutes long and are $110.
+Massage/bodywork sessions are 90 minutes long and are $120.
 A credit card is required to reserve an appointment.
 For sessions canceled less than 24 hours in advance the massage fee is forfeited.
 Please let us know if you would like us to make special accommodations, such as wheelchair access, when making your reservation.